better-classlink/betterclasslink-client/README.md

-# better-classlink.github.io
+##Better Classlink - Client Version
-This is the web version of better classlink!
+-Same as the web version
-This will be updated to the newest stable build whenever it releases.
+-Can be used locally
+-Fixes most major bugs